 7.1.
-In relation to this seismic hazard, SSR-1 [1] states that:
+In relation to evaluation of fault capability, SSR-1 [1] states that:

 "Geological faults larger than a certain size and within a certain distance of the site and that are significant to safety shall be evaluated to identify whether these faults are to be considered capable faults.
 For capable faults, potential challenges to the safety of the nuclear installation in terms of ground motion and/or fault displacement hazards shall be evaluated."
 (Requirement 15 of SSR-1 [1])